Thought Leadership From Top Scholars

 Dyal-Chand’s book has already been lauded for its insights.
 According to Joseph William Singer, Bussey Professor of Law at Harvard Law School and author of No Freedom Without Regulation: The Hidden Lesson of the Subprime Crisis, the book is, “An eye-opening exploration of how cooperation might temper the harshness of economic competition and reverse our slide into inequality while restoring a measure of economic stability to the many who have lost it in recent years.”

-Second Edition of Davis’ Human Rights Advocacy in the United States Now Available
+Second Edition of Professor Martha Davis’ Human Rights Advocacy in the United States Now Available

 The second edition of Professor Martha Davis’ co-authored book, Human Rights Advocacy in the United States, has been released by West Academic Publishing.
 First published in 2014, it is the only law school casebook devoted to human rights advocacy in the United States.